What Is Hepatocellular Carcinoma?

 Your doctor puts a thin, flexible tube into the artery that supplies blood to your liver.
 The tube delivers a chemo drug combined with another drug that helps to block the artery.
 The goal is to kill the tumor by starving it of blood.
 Your liver still gets the blood it needs through another blood vessel.

 Alcohol injection.
 This is also called "percutaneous ethanol injection."
 An ultrasound, which uses sound waves to see structures in your body, helps your doctor guide a thin needle into the tumor.
-Then he injects ethanol (alcohol) to destroy the cancer.
+Then they inject ethanol (alcohol) to destroy the cancer.

 You usually have this procedure under local anesthesia, which means you won't feel pain but you're awake while this is going on.